 Both in science and in yoga, the quality of research is to quite an extent dependent on the quality of the instruments.
-The big difference is of course that in subjective research the most important instruments are the cognitive faculties of researcher.
-The demands on these are, however, basically the same as the qualities that can be expected from researchers in any field.
+The big difference is of course that in subjective research the most important instruments are the cognitive faculties of the researcher.
+The demands on these are, however, largely the same as what can be expected from researchers in any field.
 They could be listed as:

 The people who can assess the quality of the work, are again largely the same:

 It may be noted that all these processes and safeguards contribute and yet are fallible: in spite of one's best efforts, sometimes poor work will be praised and sometimes good work will not be recognized.
 But this is true for all types of research (and for human endeavour in general).
 The important issue here is that the difficulties that the two types of research encounter in the areas mentioned so far, are not essentially different, neither in type, nor in degree.